SEARCH ENGINE OPTIMIZATION

 Everything on your page - the code, images, videos, and other elements - is data.
 All of that data affects how fast your page loads.
 If it takes too long, users will click off of it in favor of another source.
 In fact, 47% of people expect a website to load in two seconds or less, and 40% will abandon a website that takes three seconds or longer to load.

-As the name suggests, this is the part of search engine optimization that takes place elsewhere online.
+As the name suggests, this is the part of SEO or search engine optimization that takes place elsewhere online.
 The main focus is to build links to your website from other sources, so you become recognized as a valuable resource.
 We help address this in a number of ways, and craft a strategy that aligns with your brand.

 COMMON LINK BUILDING METHODS INCLUDE: